ms-dolecki/S1xS1_Packing/README.md

 `BOUNDING_CIRCLES` is a boolean that tells the program to draw maximum bounding circles at the end of the program if set to True.

 # Output
-The program will print a statement every time `SEARCH_BLOCK_ITERATIONS` run and will also print two values at the end of the run to evaluate the eveness of the packing.
+The program will print a statement every time `SEARCH_BLOCK_ITERATIONS` run and will also print two values at the end of the run to evaluate the evenness of the packing.
 The first is the total area of the bounding circles in one tile of $S^{1} \times S^{1}$, assuming said tile is of dimension 1x1.
 Bounding circles are expanded uniformally from each point until they hit other bounding circles.
 The second is the normalized variance of the radii of the bounding circles, assuming the average radius is 1.
 Sample output:
 ```
 python s1xs1_pack.py --number_of_particles 8  --tile_range 2 --sensitivity 4 --decay 1.01 --iterations 5000 --search_block_iterations 1000 --animate True --bounding_circles True --force_order 5